trashbirdecology/luisdva.github.io/_posts/2017-07-14-density-swarms.md

 ---
 title: "Jumping dogs and density plots"
 layout: post
-excerpt: Plotting densities, showing the underlying data as a point swarm.
+excerpt: Plotting density distributions with the underlying data as a point swarm.
 category: rstats
 tags:
   - joy division